shubapp/chatapp/README.md

 + at.js for emojis
 ```

-if there's any demend i will add usage of
+if there's any demand i will add usage of
 ```
 offline storage
 mongoDB
 passport
 hubot
 ```

-for more information ,contact me at <deanshub@shubapp.com> or open an [issue](http://github.com/shubapp/chat/issues)
+for more information, contact me at <deanshub@shubapp.com> or open an [issue](http://github.com/shubapp/chat/issues)